Sea Legs - The Crossroads

 and tells him to go down there.

+I can hear him open the door.
 It's a very distinct, like creak and slam sound, a very heavy door.

 And I can see his flashlight as he comes out.

-He's got a life jacket on himself, and he's got another life jacket in his hand in case he has to reach out and grab this person and throw them in a life jacket to prevent him from hurting themselves.
+He's got a life jacket on himself, and he's got another life jacket in his hand in case he has to reach out and grab this person and throw him in a life jacket to prevent him from hurting themselves.

-So the OD, she sends the bosun's mate of the watch down, and a couple minutes later, he comes up on the radio and he says there's no one up here
+So the OD, she sends the bosun's mate of the watch down, and a couple minutes later, he comes up on the radio and he says, there's no one up here.

-my immediate thought was that this person had jumped over the side or fallen over the side and we didn't see it happen
+My immediate thought was that this person had jumped over the side or fallen over the side, and we didn't see it happen.

-expected that we're going to be looking for a man overboard throughout the night
+expected that we're going to be looking for a man overboard throughout the night.

-But I immediately pick up the night vision and I see right away that the person is there still.
+But I immediately pick up the night vision, and I see right away that the person is there still.

 And so his natural night vision just isn't adjusted enough to see this person.

 We're on the radio, I'm yelling, we're trying to guide him to where this person is standing.
+We can see him shining his flashlight right in the spot where the shadow is.

 And